 Modal logic In modal logic we formalize that propositions may not be merely true or false, but that they are necessarily or possibly true or false, or that they may be desirable, or forbidden, or true later, or never, or that they are known.
 A common setting is for such modal propositions to be interpreted in relational models, also known as Kripke models.
-They consist of a domain of abstract objects, called states or worlds; then, given a set of labels, often representing agents, for each such agent a binary relation between those states; and, finally, a valuation of atomic propositions on the domain, typically seen as a
+They consist of a domain of abstract objects, called states or worlds; then, given a set of labels, often representing agents, for each such agent a binary relation between those

-^{}ReLax/LORIA, CNRS, France/India, hans.van-ditmarsch@loria.fr
+\LORIA, CNRS, France, hans.van-ditmarsch@loria.fr

-[†]Hans van Ditmarsch is corresponding author.
-We acknowledge support from ERC project EPS 313360. [‡]Computer Science, University of Liverpool, United Kingdom, Wiebe.Van-Der-Hoek@liverpool.ac.uk unary relation, i.e., a property satisfied on a subset of the domain.
+&lt;sup>†Hans van Ditmarsch is corresponding author.
+He is also affiliated to IMSc, Chennai, India.
+Support from ERC project EPS 313360 is kindly acknowledged.

+&lt;sup>‡Computer Science, University of Liverpool, United Kingdom, Wiebe.Van-Der-Hoek@liverpool.ac.uk Department of Philosophy, University of Groningen, the Netherlands, b.p.kooi@rug.nl states; and, finally, a valuation of atomic propositions on the domain, typically seen as a unary relation, i.e., a property satisfied on a subset of the domain.
 The truth of a modal proposition is relative to a state in the relational model, called the actual state or the point of the model.
 The unit of interpretation is thus a pointed model: a pair consisting of a relational model and an actual state.